ZernovTechno/AR_headset/README.md

 ## About
 Hey!
 This is my own code for creating an AR/MR helmet based on Linux and Python.
 This thing uses MediaPipe and Cv2 for video streams.
-I started it only something like 2 month ago, so it's not so good Biggest framerate you can get at this code is around 30, so you should use NASA supercomputer, I think.
+I started it only something like 2 months ago, so ain't so good Biggest framerate you can get with this code is around 30, so you should use NASA supercomputer.

 # Let's begin!